fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 ```
 This command will automatically install the `fusioncharts-rails` gem.

-* You can also install the gem directly from the command line prompt, without making any edits to the Gemfile.
+* You can also install the gem directly from the command line prompt, without making any edits to the **Gemfile**.
 To do this, use the code line given below:

 ```bash
 $gem install fusioncharts-rails